icemanbsi/bootstrap_sass/README.md

 and a [significant number of other contributors][contrib].

+The dart port is made by: [Luis Vargas](https://github.com/luisvt)

 ## Bugs and feature requests

+Have a bug or a feature request to bootstrap core?
+Please open a new issue at https://github.com/twbs/bootstrap/issues/new.

-Have a bug or a feature request?
-[Please open a new issue](https://github.com/twbs/bootstrap/issues/new).
+Have a bug or a feature request to bootstrap_sass dart port?
+Please open a new issue at https://github.com/luisvt/bootstrap_sass/issues/new.

 ## Copyright and license